Five Ways to Spice Up Your Exercise Program

 Found In: Activities Articles Exercise

-Group exercise and movement is a crucial staple of a well-rounded activity program.
-It offers the opportunity for residents to move intentionally, working on fine and large motor skills, as well as improving strength, flexibility, endurance, and range of motion.
+Group exercise is an essential component of a well-rounded activity program, offering residents the opportunity to move intentionally, improving fine and large motor skills, strength, flexibility, endurance, and range of motion.

 This is one of many free activities.